How to enable gpu accelerated decoding in VLC

 For the former, MPEG-1, MPEG-2, MPEG-4 Visual, WMV3, VC-1 and H.264 are supported, and for the latter, MPEG-1, MPEG-2, MPEG-4 Visual (and possibly H.263), WMV3, VC-1 and H.264 (MPEG-4 AVC, are supported.

-Second, the data is decoded in the GPU at the decoding stage and then transferred back to the player so that the other stages, filtering and streaming for instance, can be processed.
-This means that it can under circumstances be slower than without gpu acceleration enabled.
+Second, the data is decoded with the help of the GPU at the decoding stage and then transferred back to the player so that the other stages, filtering and streaming for instance, can be processed.
+This means that it can under circumstances be slower than before (without gpu acceleration enabled).

 Last but not least, GPU decoding is only available for select operating systems.
 While Windows Vista and newer versions of the Microsoft operating system are supported, Windows XP is not at this point in time.
 The majority of graphic cards should support hardware acceleration just fine.
 Make sure you have installed the latest drivers though.

 Open VLC Media Player and click on Tools > Preferences or press Ctrl-P to open the settings window of the program.

 If you are using the simple settings interface, click on Input & Codecs on the left sidebar and make sure Hardware-accelerated decoding is set to Automatic.
 If you notice issues, try setting it to one of the available decoding options.
 On Windows, those are Direct3D11 Video Acceleration or DirectX Video Acceleration.

 Tip: you can deactivate the feature here as well if you notice playback issues after enabling it.

 If you are using the "all" settings interface select Input/Codecs > Video Codecs > FFmpeg and make sure that Hardware decoding is set to automatic instead to enable acceleration this way.